I. C. Norcom High School: History

+Athletics

-Norcom's football team also won the 1993 state championship, defeating Langley High School 19-0.
-Norcom's boys basketball team, which won the 2010 and 2011 VSHL State Championship in Division AAA.
+Norcom's football team won the 1993 state championship, defeating Langley High School 19-0.
+Norcom's boys basketball team won the 2010 and 2011 VSHL State Championship in Division AAA.
 The Greyhounds won four straight championships from 2014 to 2017, the first two in division 4A, the others in Division 3A.

+Extracurriculars

 I. C. Norcom has a well-decorated NJROTC unit.
 They came in first place in the 2013 Fishbowl parade.
 They earned top spots in many current competitions and events.